What is The Commission on Ministry (COM)?

 - For more information, guidelines and help of any sort: Barbara Martin, Canon for Administration

-- For information about the discernment process: The Venerable Aaron Perkins, Archdeacon
+- For information about the discernment process, the diaconate, or the Deacon Formation Program: The Venerable Aaron Perkins, Archdeacon

 - For information about the role of the Commission on Ministry: The Rev. Carolyn Eklund, Chair, Commission on Ministry (COM)